Document Forms & Templates

 A Collection of Legal Documents for Selling a Business

-Here is a comprehensive, end-to-end collection of agreement templates, form letters, valuation spreadsheets, and checklists for the sale of a business.
+Here is a comprehensive, end-to-end collection of agreement templates, form letters, valuation spreadsheets, and checklists for selling.
 Feel free to download, modify, and use the files provided online or off-line.

 Checking the Status

-When selling your business, a clear Communications Plan is essential to avoid information to leak out in an uncontrolled and damaging fashion.
-Make use of this template to prepare a professional plan of communication about your business sale.Download View online
+When selling a business, a clear Communications Plan is essential to avoid information to leak out in an uncontrolled and damaging fashion.
+Use of this template to prepare a professional plan of communication for your business sale.Download View online

 An advisory and consulting contract outlines the scope of the work, payment schedules, and deadlines when hiring an independent consultant or advisor.
 This sample template includes a confidentiality clause, indemnification clause, insurance expectations, as well as other key provisions designed to get the job done and protect you and your business.Download View online